 “Okay.”
 I give his hand a little squeeze.
 “I guess we’ll finish this up later?”

-Michael grins and squeezes my hand back.
+Michael squeezes my hand back.
 “We most definitely will.”

 He then hurries off to the stairs and I feel like a big weight has been lifted.
 All the tension between us is now gone and I actually can’t wait to see him again.

-I then walk over to the bathrooms and push the door open.
+I then walk over to the bathroom and push the door open.

 “You two done talking already?”
 Janice asks, as she washes her hands at the sink.
 “I hope I didn’t impose.”